 Whilst all unusual transactions are not automatically linked to Money Laundering, unusual transactions become suspicious if they are considered inconsistent with a customer's known legitimate business or personal activities or with the normal business for that type of account.
-The AML Act 2008 (including amendments) requires that the suspicious transaction or activity be reported to FIU as soon as possible within 3 days of the detection of suspicion.AML/CFT Compliance Officer and/or the designated officer shall ensure that the Suspicious Transaction/Activities Reports are duly submitted to FIU, NRB in digital form as well, through goAML application.
+The AML Act 2008 (including amendments) requires that the suspicious transaction or activity be reported to FIU as soon as possible within 3 days of the detection of suspicion.
+AML/CFT Compliance Officer and/or the designated officer shall ensure that the Suspicious Transaction/Activities Reports are duly submitted to FIU, NRB in digital form as well, through goAML application.
 Further the Bank shall identify the attempted suspicious transactions/activities by the customer.
-If the customer attempted to perform the suspicious transaction/activity, then suspicious activity report shall duly be submitted to FIU within 3 days in a digital form through goAML application as per the goAML guidelines circulated by FIU.
+If the customer attempted to FIU within 3 days in a digital form through goAML application as per the goAML guidelines circulated by FIU.
 The Bank shall report suspicious transaction including attempted transaction, regardless of the amount of the transaction.